DJ Okawari

 DJ Okawari is an independent Japanese DJ, record producer and composer born and based in Shizuoka, Japan.
 His style mixes instrumental hip hop, nu jazz, and japanese jazz.
 Piano is an instrumental theme in his music.
-In his career, he has released eight studio albums: "Diorama" in 2008, "Mirror" in 2009, "Kaleidoscope" in 2011, "Compass" in 2017, "Restore" (with Emily Styler) and "Perfect Blue" in 2018, “Nightfall” (with Celeina Ann) in 2019, and “High Noon” in 2023.
+In his career, he has released seven studio albums: "Diorama" in 2008, "Mirror" in 2009, "Kaleidoscope" in 2011, "Compass" in 2017, "Restore" (with Emily Styler) and "Perfect Blue" in 2018, and “Nightfall” (with Celeina Ann) in 2019.
+He also released the EP High Noon in 2023.

 Biography

 DJ Okawari is known for his unique approach to music, blending piano jazz and hip-hop influences to create a mellow yet soothing vibe.
 Luv Letter (music by TSUKINOSORA) of the album Mirror was used in one of figure skater Daisuke Takahashi's routines at the 2010 World Figure Skating Championships.
 His music is also frequently played on YouTube; the videos have garnered views well above 10 million.
 The art for DJ Okawari's album covers were created by Japanese graphic artist Marumiyan.